 But how?
 Well, this particular line is effective because it's kind but not creepy, and the added phrase of "on you" makes it more specific than a generic line like "you're so pretty," says Milrad.
 Remember: generic compliments come off as insincere.
 And if you're trying to date a co-worker, you've got another set of rules to be aware of.

 2. "Don't worry.
 I'll call them back later."

 Cell phone use is a major sticking point for many daters, according to Match.com's annual Singles in America study.
 The researchers found that 75 percent of singles are put off if you answer your phone on a date.
 What's more, 66 percent didn't love being interrupted for their date to respond to a text, and 41 percent think just having your phone on the table face-up is just plain rude.

 It's a good idea to put your phone in your jacket and pretend it's not there for the entire date—well, until you check your calendar to schedule your next one, that is.
 Oh, and by the way, it might be smart to upgrade your phone.
 The Match.com survey also found that women are 92 percent more likely to judge you negatively for having an outdated or older model cell phone.

-3. “Did you hear what Sean Spicer said yesterday?”
+3. "Did you hear what the President said yesterday?"

 Research conducted by behavioral economist and Duke professor Dan Ariely showed that asking highly controversial questions such as, "How do you feel about abortion?" and "Have you ever broken someone's heart?" actually ended up creating more meaningful, interesting, and attraction-producing conversations than the run-of-the-mill questions about hobbies, family, and work.
 Of course, those standard date topics are important—but asking a question that requires emotional consideration and openness about values establishes a level of trust that is necessary for a deeper level of attraction.